Stand with Ukraine flag

 Troubleshooting instruments and tips

-You can enable logging of the slowest and most frequently called rule-nodes.
-To do this you need to update your logging configuration with the following logger:
+To enable logging for the slowest and most frequently called rule-nodes, update your logging configuration with the following logger:

 1